-It's time to gear up for the first SAT of the year!
+It's time to gear up for the first SAT & ACT of the year!
 One of the reasons I wanted to create TestRocker was to ease the anxiety normally associated with standardized test-prep.
 Below check out the guest blog we wrote for CollegeMapper, it has a number of great tips from me about staying relaxed on test day.

-It’s officially back to school season and if you are a HS junior, senior, or academically ambitious sophomore that means you are probably getting ready to take the October SAT.
+It’s officially back to school season and if you are a HS junior, senior, or academically ambitious sophomore that means you are probably getting ready to take the October tests.
 While everyone knows they need to study, TestRocker wanted to tell you about the other things you should be doing on test day to get ready.

 Before the Test